 Today, countless products ranging from luxury goods, clothing, accessories, and even cars to everyday items, cosmetics, and furniture are handmade.

-Popular and well-known brands such as Hermes, Goyard, Bentley, Lush, Anthropology, Aesop, Theory, and many more promote their products as handmade or handcrafted.
+Popular and well-known brands such as Hermes, Goyard, Anthropologie, Aesop, and many more promote their products as handmade or handcrafted.

 But, what does handcrafted mean?
 What is the definition of handmade?
 While these two terms are closely related, and most people use them interchangeably, there are slight differences or distinctions worth mentioning.